kevinlig/potato-draw/protocol/Potato_Protocol_2.1.md

 * NO if the `parent` hash does not match the client's current frame identifier
 * NO if the `parent` hash matches the client's current frame identifier, but it has **already voted** for a different `next` hash with the same `parent` identifier.

-If a client has sent indirect election requests itself, it must wait either 300ms or for all the peers to respond with votes/abstains.
-It should tally all the votes with a weight of 1 vote per non-abstain.
-It should then add its own vote to the tally with a weight of 1.5.
-If there are more votes for YES, then YES wins.
-If there are more votes for NO, then NO wins.

-Clients get a 1.5 vote weighting in their own elections to avoid any possibility of ties.
-For example, consider a situation where there are 3 peers, two of which respond with NO and one with YES.
-If the client votes YES, it creates a tie.
-But with a weighting of 1.5, it becomes 2 NO, 2.5 YES.
-While this may be somewhat arbitrary and unfair, it avoids the ambiguity of ties.

-If a client did not send any indirect election requests, it can determine YES or NO solely using the logic in the above list.

-A single YES or NO value should then be passed up to the parent client that sent the original election request.
+The client should determine how it will vote (its **internal vote**) *immediately* upon receiving a direct or indirect election request.

+After it has determined its internal vote, it should send out any applicable indirect election requests to its peers.

+However, the client must wait for all the peers to respond with votes/abstains before transmitting its response to the requesting client.

+The client should tally all its received non-abstain votes, making sure to include its own vote with equal weight (1 vote per client).
+Since a client's peers may be responding with the results of their own indirect elections, the client's results will be an aggregate of any downstream elections.

 #### Direct Election-Specific Logic

-In direct elections, the originating client's vote weight remains 1.5, however it must always vote YES for itself.
+In direct elections, the originating client receives the aggregated results from each of its directly connected peers.
+The originating client performs the final vote tally by combining all the results it receives.
+The originating client also gets to vote, however it **must always** vote YES in its own direct election.
+In order to ensure that a tie never occurs, the originating client's vote is weighted at 1.5 votes.

-If an originating client receives a direct or indirect election request for a *different* `next` value than its own proposal, it must always vote NO.
+If an originating client receives a direct or indirect election request while it has an open election in progress (in other words an election request for a different `parent`/`next` value pair), it **must always** vote NO (with a standard vote weight of 1).

 ### Abstaining
-When a client receives an abstaining vote, it should exclude the count of those abstaining peers from the total (10 requests go out, 6 vote YES, 2 vote NO, 2 abstained - YES wins with 75% of the vote).
+When a client receives an abstaining vote, it should exclude the count of those abstaining peers from the total (10 requests go out, 6 vote YES, 2 vote NO, 2 abstained - the client should only report 6 YES and 2 NO, discarding the abstained responses).

+If a peer is determined to have disconnected before responding to an election request, the requesting client should treat it as an ABSTAIN vote.

 ### Election Duration

-An indirect election **must** terminate within 300ms.
-If there are peers who have not responded after 300ms of the request, those peers are considered to have abstained.
+Direct elections participants **must** respond within 300ms even if their indirect elections have not completed yet.
+If a direct election participant's indirect elections have not completed within 300ms, the participant should treat outstanding requests as ABSTAIN votes and respond with its internal votes plus any responses it has already received.

+If the originating client does not receive a response from a direct participant within 300ms, it should treat that participant as an ABSTAIN vote.

+These measures are necessary to prevent dropped/disconnected clients from stalling the entire mesh's synchronization process.

-There is **no** time limit on direct elections.
-However, no client can request more than one direct election at a time.
+No client can request more than one direct election at a time.
 If the originating client's desired changes update while an election is ongoing, it does not need to do anything - if it wins the election, it can simply broadcast the most up-to-date frame.

+There is, however, an advantage to finishing first.
+When an originating client wins an election with a YES result, it may broadcast its next frame, which cancels any other in-progress election.
+Additionally, clients must vote NO in any election whose `parent` value they have already cast a YES or NO for previously.

 ### Indirect and Direct Election Response